US DOE 50001 Ready Recognition

 For Projects Seeking Subsequent Annual Recognitions

 DOE 50001 Ready recognition is valid for one year.
-Sites seeking subsequent year recognitions are required to submit the following using the document upload buttons below:
+Sites seeking subsequent year recognitions are required to submit the following two documents:

-Note that you may have already established a process for determining energy performance improvement as part of Task 11 Energy Performance Indicators and Energy Baselines.
+You may have already established a process for determining energy performance improvement as part of Task 11 Energy Performance Indicators and Energy Baselines.
 Just make sure this process conforms to one of the approved methods listed in the “Determining Site Wide Energy Performance Improvement” section below if you are seeking 50001 Ready recognition.

 Requesting 50001 Ready Recognition

-After marking all 25 tasks of the 50001 Ready Navigator as complete, use the below buttons to upload your signed Self-attestation Form and Energy Performance Improvement Report.
-You must be logged into the 50001 Ready Navigator and have selected a project with all 25 tasks marked as “Complete” for the below buttons to be active.
-For subsequent year recognitions, the below buttons will be active two months prior to the current recognition expiration date.
+You must be logged into the Navigator and have selected a project with all 25 tasks marked as “Complete” for the below buttons to be active.
+For subsequent year recognitions, the buttons will be active two months prior to the current recognition expiration date.

 Once you have uploaded the required documentation and submitted your site for recognition through the Navigator, you will receive an email confirmation from the 50001 Ready Help Desk (50001Ready@lbl.gov) confirming receipt.
-Once your submission has been reviewed, you will be contacted by the 50001 Ready Help Desk to set up a brief (5-10 minute) call to discuss your project details.
+After your submission has been reviewed, you will be contacted by the 50001 Ready Help Desk to set up a brief (5-10 minute) call to discuss your project details.

 Upload Attestation Form | |

-Upload Energy Performance Improvement Report |
+Upload Energy Performance Improvement Report | |

 Determining Site-wide Energy Performance Improvement